onkar-honrao/onkar-honrao/README.md

 ### 👋 Hi there
-I am an Aspiring Data Analyst passionate and ambitious individual focused on acquiring analytical skills and growing professionally.Looking for a great opportunity in the field of data analysis.
+I am a Data Analyst and just completed my post graduate program in Data Analytics from Imarticus Learning ,Pune.
+Looking for a great opportunity in the field of data analysis.

 #### Things I'm good at 🔥 -
 - Languages:- Python , SQL